AdvanceTechMedia/AdvanceTechPodcast/content/guest/hodlonaut.md

 draft = "False"

 +++
-hodlonaut is a space cat and taco pleb.
+Hodlonaut is a space cat and taco pleb.
 He once lit a Lightning Torch, and is currently fighting an autistic savant in the court systems.
-He co-founded Citadel21 with the beautiful bitcoinkatia.
+He co-founded Citadel21 with the beautiful Bitcoinkatia.